omniti-labs/pg_jobmon/doc/pg_jobmon.md

 *job_detail*
     Logs the detailed steps of each job_id associated with jobs in job_log.
 Recommended to make partitioned on start_time if you see high logging traffic or don't need to keep the data indefinitely

 *dblink_mapping*
-    Configuration table for storing dblink credentials.
-Allows non-superusers to use this extension.
+    Configuration table for storing dblink connection info.
+Allows non-superusers to use this extension and changing the port of the cluster running pg_jobmon.

 MONITORING